 Permanent alimony may be awarded to provide for the needs and necessities of life established during the marriage if a spouse lacks the financial ability to meet his or her needs and necessities of life following dissolution of marriage.

 In awarding permanent alimony, the court shall include a finding that no other form of alimony is fair and reasonable under the circumstances of the parties.
-Typically, permanent alimony is awarded after a long term marriage when no other forms of alimony are appropriate.
+Typically, permanent alimony is awarded after a long term marriage when no other forms are appropriate.

 In Florida a marriage is considered long term after 17 years or more years.
 Although the term “permanent” alimony is utilized, the term is somewhat misleading due to the fact an award may be modified or terminated based upon a substantial change in circumstances.